ChrisUche/Air-Quality-Index/README.md

 # Language used
 R
 # Data Cleaning
-The dataset was uploaded into R and I basicaly identified if NA values (missing values) where present and replaced them with the mean of each column
+The dataset was uploaded into R and I basicaly identified if NA values (missing values) were present and replaced them with the mean of each column
 # Power Bi Dashboard